futapi/fut/README.rst

     >>> import fut
     >>> session = fut.Core('email', 'password', 'secret answer')

-Be sure to set `platform=` to your platform and `sms=True` if you use SMS for 2 Factor Authentication.
+Be sure to set :code:`platform=` to your platform and :code:`sms=True` if you use SMS for 2 Factor Authentication.

 Search
 ------